Analytics-Everywhere-Lab/CAIAiPCP/mcp/README.md

 - Available tools :
    - get_provider_names - returns a list of available providers
    - get_provider_roles - returns a list of available provider roles
-   - get_available_slots_by_provider - returns a list of available / open provider time slots
+   - get_available_booking_slots_for_provider - returns a list of available / open provider time slots
    - book_slot_for_provider - books client appoinment with provider at specified time slot
+   - list_booked_appointments_for_client - Returns a list of booked appointments for a client

 # General Setup and Usage Instructions